LegendaryGuard/BFP/README.md

 - SERVER INFO menu displays all server info (on original BFP, the info was badly displayed and nothing was shown) and it has pagination
 - DRIVER INFO menu is fixed (on original BFP crashes) and it has pagination on extensions
 - CHANGE MAP button is added in in-game pause MENU, allows you to change the map without restarting the server and making everyone reconnect
+- CREDITS menu can play music (on original BFP, no), by default, plays `music/fla22k_02` file, feel free to change the music name or the file itself without changing the filename

 #### MISC:
 - `cg_drawTeamOverlay 2` is fixed on the lower right corner (on original BFP looks non-visible)